freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

-- He can do all the actions
+- Add a row into `character_actions` for each action `Mario` can perform
-- Use the `INSERT INTO` and `VALUES` keywords
+- View the data in the `characters` and `actions` table to find the correct id's for the information.
 - Here's an example: `INSERT INTO table_name(column_1, column_2) VALUES(value_1, value_2), (value_1, value_2);`
 - You previously used `INSERT INTO character_actions(character_id, action_id) VALUES(2, 1), (2, 2), (2, 3)`
 - Try `INSERT INTO character_actions(character_id, action_id) VALUES(1, 1), (1, 2), (1, 3);`